justcarlux/universocraft-scraper/README.md

 - uuid (`string`): Minecraft UUID of the player.
 - addUuidDashes (optional, `boolean`): Manually add the dashes needed for the UUID to work.

 Both functions return a `Promise` with an `UserQuery` object with the player information, or null if it was not found.
+Throws an error when the page doesn't return any data or or when the `fetch` fails.

 - UserQuery.player (`Player`): Basic information of the player.